 - Short Term Processor Loan Boot Kit

-The boot up issue likely means a system is running an early BIOS that does not have support for newer processors.
-This can be resolved by updating the motherboard BIOS to the latest version, which can be performed by using any processor supported with the currently installed BIOS.
-For a list of supported processors per BIOS version, please refer to the CPU Support List document available on your motherboard manufacturer's website:
+This can be resolved by updating the motherboard BIOS to the latest version, which can be easily performed if a processor compatible with the motherboard’s current BIOS is installed.
+For a list of supported processors for a given BIOS version, please refer to the CPU Support List document available on your motherboard manufacturer's website:

 - ASRock: https://www.asrock.com/support/cpu.asp